mavrikak/mavrikak.github.io/_posts/2023-09-01-PhD_start_announcement.md

   - job
 ---

 I’m happy to share that I’ve started my Doctor of Philosophy - PhD at EPFL!

-I would like to thank all the members of the Nanophotonics and Metrology Laboratory - NAM, who welcomed me very warmly.
+I would like to thank all the members of the <a href="https://www.epfl.ch/labs/nam/">Nanophotonics and Metrology Laboratory - NAM</a>, who welcomed me very warmly.
 I am looking forward to contributing to the research goals of NAM and improving in the field of computational electromagnetics and metasurface modeling!